 This condition affects millions of people and is more common in men than women.
 Because sleep apnea disrupts normal sleep patterns, it can have a significant impact on your health.

 Sleep apnea is diagnosed by a doctor after undergoing a sleep study.
 During a sleep study, patients will spend the night in a specialized sleep room.
 The room has sensors that measure patients’ breathing, oxygen levels, and heart rate throughout the night.
-These sensors allow dentists to diagnose sleep apnea and track the patient’s improvement after undergoing treatment.
+These sensors allow the doctor to diagnose sleep apnea and track the patient’s improvement after undergoing treatment.

 Sleep apnea symptoms usually include: